openstack-archive/snap-neutron/README.md

                 └── ml2_conf.ini

-The neutron configuration can be overridden or augmented by writing configuration snippets to files in the conf.d directory.
+The neutron configuration can be overridden or augmented by writing configuration snippets to files in the neutron.conf.d directory.

 Alternatively, neutron configuration can be overridden by adding a neutron/neutron.conf file or a neutron/plugins/ml2/ml2_conf.ini file.
 If